the-teachingRSE-project/competencies/competencies.md

 ## Software engineering skills

-There are many software engineering curricula out there, that try to define which tasks a software engineer should be able to perform.
+There are many SE curricula out there, that try to define which tasks a software engineer should be able to perform.
 A recent example highlighting some aspects in more detail than here is @Landwehr2017.
 The software skills outlined here are required to make research software adhere to the FAIR principles, which are aspects of good scientific practice.
-@ChueHong2014 defines different levels of research software reusability and the extent to which the software engineering skills need to be applied to reach them.
+@ChueHong2014 defines different levels of research software reusability and the extent to which the SE skills need to be applied to reach them.

 ### Creating documented code building blocks (DOCBB)